KushagraTandon04/Draggo/README.md

-Draggo
+# Draggo
-Draggo is a sleek and intuitive drag-and-drop React application designed to help users easily manage and rearrange items with smooth interactions.
-It’s built for simplicity, usability, and performance.
+## Description
+An application built with the MERN stack (MongoDB, Express, React, Node.js).
+This application allows users to manage tasks in a Kanban-style board with drag-and-drop functionality.

-Features
+## Features
-Smooth drag-and-drop interface

-Responsive and mobile-friendly design

-Supports multiple draggable items

-Easy to customize and extend

-Built with React.js and modern JavaScript
+- Create, edit, and delete tasks
+- Drag and drop tasks between sections
+- Add new sections
+- Assign tasks to users
+- Set due dates and tags for tasks

-Technologies Used
+## Technologies Used
-React.js
+- React.js

-JavaScript (ES6+)
+- JavaScript (ES6+)

-CSS3 / Styled Components (if applicable)
+- CSS3 / Styled Components (if applicable)

-HTML5
+- HTML5

-Contribution
+## Contribution
 Contributions are welcome!
 Feel free to open issues or submit pull requests.

-License
+## License
 This project is licensed under the MIT License.